Eldeston/Super-Duper-Vanilla/README.md

    Latest build and pre-release versions are expected to be unstable, please report any issues or bugs anytime.
 Feedback is much appreciated.

 ## Official CurseForge Page
-   Super Duper Vanilla just happen to be on CurseForge!
+   Super Duper Vanilla just happens to be on CurseForge!
 Stable and latest releases will always be available there.
 Check it out [here](https://www.curseforge.com/minecraft/customization/super-duper-vanilla-shaders) and support me by using on one of the download links there!

 ## Super Duper Vanilla Installer
    Alternatively, you can use this installer developed by [@steb-git](https://github.com/steb-git) allowing you to install either the release versions of SDV or the development versions.
 While the installer's task is relatively simple, it's still a WIP.
 [Use this link to go to the installer repository](https://github.com/steb-git/super-duper-vanilla-installer).